Amiens & the Somme region

 The Somme region and its main city Amiens are just a 1hr30 drive from Paris or CDG airport.
 This is very easy to reach, even on the day you land in France if you don't plan to stay in Paris to recover from jetlag.

-Located at crossroad makes the Somme region very accessible from other French regions:
+Being located at a crossroads makes the Somme region very accessible from other French regions:

 - From the East: The Champagne vineyards and Reims are less than a 2hr drive, while Verdun is about 3hrs.